Two ducks on a rock in the water on Isle Royale

 The Future of Ecology

-With our changing climate, ecology has a promising future.
-There has been an increased demand for environmental solutions—challenges like climate change, habitat degradation, pollution, and loss of biodiversity are at a critical point and there is a demand for ecologists to develop and implement solutions to mitigate these impacts.
-Advancements in technology are making it easier to access data, come up with innovative solutions, monitor ecosystems, and manage them more efficiently.
-Tools like drones, lidar, geographic information systems (GIS), and DNA analysis are allowing ecologists to do more than we have ever imagined.
-Agencies and companies are focusing their efforts toward sustainability and mitigating impacts on the environment, leading to an increase in collaboration and allowing us to integrate knowledge from other fields, like data science, computing, and social sciences.
+Ecology holds promise for both the planet and those who choose to enter the profession and become ecologists.
+Increased demand for environmental solutions, along with challenges like climate change, habitat degradation, pollution, and loss of biodiversity, are at a critical point.
+Ecologists are needed to develop and implement solutions to mitigate these impacts felt around the globe.
+Technological advancements are making it easier to access data, come up with innovative solutions, monitor ecosystems, and manage them more efficiently.
+Tools like drones, lidar, geographic information systems (GIS), and DNA analysis are allowing ecologists to do more than ever.
+Many companies, industries, and both government and non-profit agencies are focusing efforts on both sustainability and mitigating impacts on the environment.
+This shared concern is leading to increases in interdisciplinary collaboration.
+Ecologists are integrating knowledge from other fields, including data science, computing, and social sciences, into their work.

 Pursuing an Ecology Degree

 There are several paths students can take to start a professional career in ecology.
 Most entry-level positions require at least a bachelor's degree.
-The following tips can be helpful to those who wish to pursue a degree in an ecology field.
+These tips can be helpful if you want to pursue a degree in an ecology field.

 Tips for High School Students

-High school students who are considering a career in the ecology field should consider the following:
+For high school students who are considering a career in the ecology field, our academic advisor suggests:

-• Focus on math and biology classes—statistics is particularly useful due to the amount of sampling that ecologists do.
-Courses related to environmental science or conservation will be helpful, as well.
+• Focus on math and biology classes—studying statistics is particularly useful due to the amount of sampling that you'll be doing in your ecology career.
+Courses related to environmental science and conservation will be helpful, too.

-• Research several applied ecology and other land management degrees, such as forestry, wildlife ecology and conservation, or others, to see which one is the best fit.
+• Research several applied ecology and other land management degrees, such as forestry, wildlife ecology and conservation, or others, to see which is your best fit.

-• Talk with teachers, school advisors, friends, and classmates about the options to gain more perspectives and ideas on how to become a natural resource professional.
+• Talk with teachers, school advisors, friends, and classmates about the options to gain more perspectives and ideas on how to become an ecologist or another kind of ecology-focused professional.

 Choosing a College/University for Ecology

-• Visit schools of interest and ask lots of questions about the degree program(s), scholarships, financial aid opportunities, application requirements, and deadlines.
+• Visit your top school choices and ask lots of questions about the degree program, available scholarships and financial aid, application requirements, and deadlines.
+Ask about co-ops and internships as well as on-campus research opportunities.

 Tips for College Students

-For current college students, these tips can help ensure success along the path toward an ecology career:
+If you're a current college student, you can use these tips help ensure success along the path toward an ecology career:

-• Work with academic advisors to choose the appropriate program and courses that will provide the appropriate knowledge and skills for a career in an ecology field.
+• Work with academic advisors to choose the appropriate program and courses so that you'll be prepared with the knowledge and skills you need for a career in ecology.

-• Gain experience in ecology activities like student organizations, co-ops and internships, professional conferences, and research projects.
+• Gain experience by participating in ecology-focused activities through student and community organizations, co-ops and internships, professional conferences, and research projects.

 • Form relationships with faculty members.
 These connections will help identify relevant ecology experiences and jobs, both during college and after graduation.

 • Network with professionals at conferences, on-campus career fairs, and more.
-Opportunities to form connections with professionals in the field are invaluable during the job search.
+Connections with professionals in the field are invaluable during your job search and throughout your career.

 • Keep an up-to-date resume and brush up on interviewing skills.
-Many institutions have a dedicated career center that can help.
+See if your school has a career center that can help.

 Ecology at Michigan Tech